Speedrunning-Tools/MC-Stronghold-Locator/README.md

 # Downloading Instructions (Linux and Mac)
 Unaffortunatelly, I have not tested (and have no idea) how to download this on this OS.
 If you would like to contribute, you can make a PR and I can merge it

-Also, if you know how to make an executable on Linux or Man, please let me know **@icky#2264**.
+Also, if you know how to make an executable on Linux or Mac, please let me know **@icky#2264**.
 Thank you!

 # The Downside of this Script
 This script looks for the 4 4 area of the chunk you are standing at.
 So if you are not in the chunk that the Stronghold entrance is located at, this is not going to work.
 You have to make a guess or assumption that you are in the chunk that the Stronghold entrance is at.